Skip to Main Content

 Fast track to elite status

-Alaska’s Mileage Plan offers up a number of incentives to help keep frequent flyers happy.
-With the Alaska Airlines Visa Business credit card, the more miles and segments you fly with the airline, the faster you can reach elite status.
+With the Alaska Airlines Visa Business credit card, the more miles you fly with the airline, the faster you can reach one of the four different elite statuses:

 At each level, you’ll also need to fly a number of qualifying flights marketed and operated by Alaska Airlines.
 But once you do, you’ll unlock new perks, including: